 Traditional Approaches to Integration

-To understand what integration truly is, I turned first to the indigenous peoples of the Amazon, who we look to for traditional wisdom regarding ayahuasca.
+To understand what integration truly is, I turned first to the indigenous peoples of the Amazon.
+We look to them for traditional wisdom regarding ayahuasca.
 What are some time-honored approaches to integration?

 Oddly (or perhaps quite naturally), what we call “integration” doesn’t seem to exist in the indigenous context, at least not in any formal sense.
 A Shipiba maestra might integrate lying in her hammock, smoking her pipe.
-Kaxinawa men who drink ayahuasca together may discuss their visions to determine their meaning and any actions that should be taken (plant more crops, go hunting in three days, move the village), but there’s no specific structure to integration, nor practices beyond sharing.
-Of course, both the maestra and the men likely live within a community that shares their worldview and many of their experiences—and they also probably possess a much less fragmented self than you or I.
+Kaxinawa men who drink ayahuasca together may discuss their visions.
+They try to determine their meaning and any actions that should be taken (plant more crops, go hunting in three days, move the village).
+But there’s no specific structure to integration, nor practices beyond sharing.
+Of course, both the maestra and the men likely live within a community that shares their worldview and many of their experiences.
+They also probably possess a much less fragmented self than you or I.

 Disconnection and Distraction

-The truth is that we messed-up modern people, born into traumatized societies that breed anxiety, shame, doubt, and dissociation, could use an extra degree of attention in working with sacred plant medicines.
-We’re likely disconnected from Nature, the Divine, one another, and ourselves, for a start, and we’re probably driven by hyperactive minds that need to chew on something.
+The truth is that we messed-up modern people are born into traumatized societies.
+Societies that breed anxiety, shame, doubt, and dissociation.
+We could use an extra degree of attention in working with sacred plant medicines.
+We’re likely disconnected from Nature, the Divine, one another, and ourselves for starters.
+Additionally, we’re probably driven by hyperactive minds that need to chew on something.
 Conscious integration work gives our minds something to do, harnessing the intellect in the pursuit of growth.
 Quite often this process opens us up to right-brained ways of being that tap into emotion, intuition and gut wisdom.

-The roots of ayahuasca integration lie not with indigenous cultures, but in modern psychedelic research—scientific and otherwise—that demonstrates how conscious processing after a session helps journeyers assimilate fresh insights and activate new potentials.
+The roots of ayahuasca integration lie not with indigenous cultures.
+Rather it has roots in modern psychedelic research, scientific and otherwise.
+These roots demonstrate how conscious processing after a session helps journeyers assimilate fresh insights and activate new potentials.

 Fortunately, we WEIRD folk (Western, Educated, Industrialised, Rich, Democratic) have plenty of methods to bring to this kind of integration.
-We can create a magical cross-weave of integrative disciplines and skills that continue to open us to new understandings, long after the ceremony is over.
-I find this to be one of the most exciting aspects of working as an integration therapist: how can we combine modern and traditional practices to create an expansive, growth-filled, and grounded path of integration?
+We can create a magical cross-weave of integrative disciplines and skills.
+These continue to open us to new understandings, long after the ceremony is over.
+I find this to be one of the most exciting aspects of working as an integration therapist.
+How can we combine modern and traditional practices to create an expansive, growth-filled, and grounded path of integration?

 What Is Integration, Anyway?